-It is highly recommended that you attend the Leadership Lunch.
+It is highly recommended that you attend the Leadership Dinner.
 We give all finalists one free ticket to attend the event, as well as a finalist discount to bring a partner and or to purchase more tickets.

-Attending the Leadership Lunch and participating in this event is a great experience.
+Attending the Leadership Dinner and participating in this event is a great experience.
 We always aim to recognise all the finalists in the room, as opposed to only the winners.
 It’s a great opportunity to meet other finalists in your categories, as well as to meet the judges in person, and hear from more than a dozen women on stage.

 To support in getting a wide range of entries, we invite anyone (of any gender) to nominate women for these Awards.
 This nomination can be as simple as naming who they are and sharing a few sentences on why you’re nominating them.